 Founded for Mission: Every Catholic an Apostle

 The Shrine of St. Joseph was established in 1924 by Father Thomas Augustine Judge, C.M., who was born on August 23, 1868, in South Boston to Irish immigrants was a visionary Roman Catholic priest who founded the Missionary Servants of the Most Holy Trinity in 1909.
 His upbringing in a devout Catholic family and the early loss of his father significantly influenced his spiritual and apostolic zeal.
 After completing his education and overcoming health challenges, Fr.
 Judge was ordained in 1899.
-He dedicated his life to missionary work, particularly focusing on the spiritual needs of the poor and abandoned, as well as the activation of the laity.
+He dedicated his life to missionary work, particularly focusing on the spiritual needs of the poor and abandoned, as well as the formation and outreach of the laity.

 The Shrine is owned and operated by the Missionary Servants of the Most Holy Trinity (Trinity Missions).
 While serving with a parish in New York, he witnessed pilgrims arriving from Italy and Ireland to America.
 With them, they brought the deep Catholic traditions of their faith.
 He quickly noticed the need to preserve the faith of the immigrant families and foster the formation of the faithful laity as missionary disciples of Jesus.
 Today, the Shrine continues ministering to many more ethnic cultures that call these sacred grounds home.